stackplanet/sourcestack/README.md

-# An adaptable template for full-stack serverless Typescript web apps
+# An adaptable template for full-stack web apps on AWS

-stak is a fully featured serverless web app template, ready to be deployed into your AWS account and adapted to your needs.
+**stak** is a fully featured serverless web app template, ready to be deployed into your AWS account and adapted to your needs.

 The template includes a simple todo list app - you can see it running at [staklist.net](https://staklist.net)